PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

-# A Metaverse to connect the virtual and geographical space
+# A Metaverse to integrate the digital and material space
 The cyber-urban metaverse Vision is specifically established to integrate the geographical space and the virtual realm into a metaverse.
 Its purpose is to create a new dimension of Cities and Urban development and a new era of cyber-urban life.

 # The Cyber-Urban Metaverse